-The discussion regarding IP-based NGNs is at an early stage, as far as AGCOM is concerned.
-In this sense, no institutional comments have been made on the regulatory side of the issue.
-In any event, as of today, despite the NGNs developing plans of some major OLOs on the market (still on paper), facilities-based competition is not yet a reality in Italy, thus no form of regulatory forbearance seems to be adoptable by AGCOM in updating and adapting the existing interconnection and access regulatory conditions to IP-based NGNs.
-Obviously, this scenario is subject to change if and when OLOs in the Italian market will gather the necessary resources to deploy an alternative network.
+Recently, it looks as if facilities-based competition is to become a reality in Italy in the next years.
+In fact, several OLOs are developing coordinated strategies for the realisation of IP-based infrastructures, sometimes in connection with existing Telecom Italia S.p.A. projects, within the framework of recent EU recommendations on the matter.
+However, as of today, no form of regulatory forbearance seems to be adoptable by AGCOM in updating and adapting the existing interconnection and access regulatory conditions to IP-based NGNs.
+Obviously, this scenario is subject to change if and when OLOs in the Italian market will gather the necessary resources to deploy an alternative network, which is not unlikely, considering the pro-active attitude of proposed primary and secondary legislation.